souravaddya/CNM-CRCPress/README.md

 ## Topics include, but are not limited to, the following:
 1. Evolution of IoT, Cloud Network and Network Mobility
-	i.
-State of the art for cloud-IoT-networks
+	1. State of the art for cloud-IoT-networks
 		- Introduction of modern networks
 		-	The current trade for cloud-based IoT
 		- Challenges and issue
-		- Possible research directions ii.
-The  IoT applications in cloud network and mobility
+		- Possible research directions
+	2. The  IoT applications in cloud network and mobility
 		- Introduction to cloud-based mobility
 		- The next generation of mobility management
 		- Challenges in cloud-based network mobility
-		- Performance analysis of cloud-based network mobility iii.
-IoT cloud  network mobility
+		- Performance analysis of cloud-based network mobility
+	3. IoT cloud  network mobility
 		- Mobility management in next-generation network-based
 		- Mobility over the cloud and IoT
 		- Handover management in cloud IoT